Atko-Meeme Viru

 Atko-Meeme Viru (7 September 1932 Tallinn – 21 October 2007 Tartu) was an Estonian basketballer, sport personnel, sport scientist biologist and educator.

+Early life and education

+Viru was born in Tallinn on 7 September 1932.
 In 1955 he graduated from Tartu State University in physical education.

+Basketball career

-In 1950 he played in Estonian national basketball team.
-In 1952, 1956 and 1958 he become Estonian champion.
+Viru played for the Estonian national basketball team from 1950, and won the Estonian championship in 1952, 1956 and 1958.

-Since 1959 (since 1974 professor) he has taught at the University of Tartu.

-1989–2003 he was a member of Estonian Olympic Committee.